ILLINOIS CORONER AND MEDICAL EXAMINERS ASSOCIATION

-SECTION 8 Membership dues are payable by March 31st of each year and shall cover all membership rights and privileges from December 1st of the prior year through November 30th of that year.
+Membership dues are payable by March 314 of each year and shall cover all membership rights and privileges from December 1st of the prior year through November 30th of that year.
 Any member wishing to join later in the year shall pay the dues for the entire year.
 Dues will not be prorated.

-SECTION 11 Membership in this Association is not transferrable or assignable for Associate Members.
+Membership in this Association is not transferable or assignable for Associate Members.